interplaynetary/p2p-template/resources/surplus.md

-Dear Friends,

-If you are receiving this message, it is because someone or something recognized that you might be interested in a different way of organizing human relationships - one based not on ownership, debt, or forced cooperation, but on genuine mutual recognition and support.

-This is not just another economic proposal.
-It is a mathematical framework for how humans can freely contribute to each other's self-actualization, where surplus flows naturally to where it's needed, and where relationships form through authentic recognition rather than obligation.

-What follows is both a technical specification and a vision of possibility.
-We invite you to read with both your analytical mind and your intuitive sense of what human relationships could be.

-With love and esteem,
-- Ruzgar Imski

----

 ## Free-Association: A Call for Mutual Self-Actualization

 We present a formulation of a legitimate alternative to capitalism that allows for the *spontaneous self-actualization of all through each other* without any centralized control, planning, private-property or state intervention!